rochacbruno/rust-intro/README.md

 ### A complete environment on your browser

+#### Gitpod *recommended*

-Gitpod offers a complete environment in your browser with a full featured IDE (VsCOde online) and a terminal to execute Cargo commands.
+Gitpod offers a complete environment in your browser with a full featured IDE (VSCode online) and a terminal to execute Cargo commands.

 Sign-in on https://gitpod.io/ using your github account and then go to https://gitpod.io/#https://github.com/rochacbruno/rust-intro/

+#### Replit

-Replit.com also offers a complete environment with terminal and IDE.
+https://Replit.com also offers a complete environment with terminal and IDE.

 ## Program

-1. How to isntall
+1. How to install
 2. Dev environment
 3. How to write and compile your first program
 4. Cargo and project